Allar/ue5-style-guide/README.md

 <a name="2.1.2"></a>
 #### 2.1.2 Never Use Spaces ![#](https://img.shields.io/badge/lint-supported-green.svg)

 Re-enforcing [2.1.1](#2.1.1), never use spaces.
 Spaces can cause various engineering tools and batch processes to fail.
-Ideally your project's root also contains no spaces and is located somewhere such as `D:\Project` instead of `C:\Users\My Name\My Documents\Unreal Projects`.
+Ideally, your project's root also contains no spaces and is located somewhere such as `D:\Project` instead of `C:\Users\My Name\My Documents\Unreal Projects`.

 <a name="2.1.3"></a>
 #### 2.1.3 Never Use Unicode Characters And Other Symbols ![#](https://img.shields.io/badge/lint-supported-green.svg)